u-boot/u-boot/tools/binman/binman.rst

 (Future work will make this more configurable)

-In either case, binman picks up the device tree file (u-boot.dtb) and looks for its instructions in the 'binman' node.
+In either case, binman picks up the devicetree file (u-boot.dtb) and looks for its instructions in the 'binman' node.

 Binman has a few other options which you can see by running 'binman -h'.